mcosovic/JuliaGrid.jl/docs/src/manual/badDataAnalysis.md

 ---

 ## [Chi-Squared Test](@id ChiTestManual)
 The Chi-squared test is the method used to detect the presence of bad data or outliers in the measurement set.
-If the Chi-squared test indicates the presence of bad data, users can proceed with the largest normalized residual test, which will identify and remove outlier from the measurement set.
+If the Chi-squared test indicates the presence of bad data, users can proceed with the largest normalized residual test, which will identify and remove the outlier from the measurement set.

 !!! note "Info"
     Readers can refer to the [Chi-Squared Test](@ref ChiTestTutorials) tutorial for implementation insights.